TiffanyVlaar/TiffanyVlaar.github.io/CV.md

 Work and Teaching Experience:
-- Supervise final year BSc project, 2019-2020
+- Co-Supervisor final year BSc project, 2019-2020
 - Tutor, University of Edinburgh, 2018-2020:
 	- Computing and Numerics (Python)
 	- Probability with Applications